This article is part of a larger series on Retail Management.

 While you certainly can manually count foot traffic, this isn’t the most efficient or accurate way.
 There are many tools and platforms you can use to count the people coming into your store and analyze the data for trends and to forecast future traffic.
 These analyses will help you best determine which hours your store should be open or closed.

 Once you have both your foot traffic and sales data, you can start connecting the dots.
 High foot traffic and high sales would predictably correlate, but this isn’t always the case.
 You might have high sales times but see the foot traffic is typically low.
 This could indicate you have a few regular customers or otherwise high-spending shoppers that visit during that time frame.
-Maybe you’ll run some campaigns and promotions to lure more traffic during those times.
+Maybe you’ll run some campaigns and promotions to lure more traffic during those times or bump up your staffing to support your more engaged shoppers.

 - Staff wages